China Lifts Punitive Tariffs On Australian Wine - UrduPoint

 "The removal of duties means that Australia will discontinue its legal proceedings at the World Trade Organization," the politicians said.

-The statement added that Canberra would continue to lobby for the remaining trade restrictions to be lifted, which includes rock lobster and beef from some abattoirs.
+The statement added that Canberra would continue to lobby for the removal of remaining trade restrictions, including on rock lobster and beef from some abattoirs.

 Before the trade restrictions were imposed, China was the largest destination for Australian bottled wine, accounting for 33 percent of export revenue in 2020, data from the Australian government shows.